oneapi-src/level-zero-spec/scripts/core/PROG.md

 - An event can be encoded into any command list from the same device.
 - An event cannot be encoded into multiple command lists simultaneously.
 - An event can be shared across processes.
-- An application can use ::{X}EventQueryElapsedTime to calculate the time (in milliseconds) between two events signalled by the same device.
+- An application can use ::${x}EventQueryElapsedTime to calculate the time (in milliseconds) between two events signalled by the same device.

 The following diagram illustrates an example of events:
 ![Event](../images/core_event.png?raw=true)